 Women of the Western World,

 I know that a whole lot of men are uneducated, selfish, manipulative, untrustworthy, and driven purely by sex.
 I know that many men believe that they own a woman after he has had sex with her.
-I know that your current dating policy, of perceiving men as being guilty of being sex-driven until proven innocent, is based on protecting yourself from the many men who are indeed driven only by sex.
+I also know that your current dating policy, of perceiving men as being guilty of being sex-driven until proven innocent, is based on protecting yourself from the many men who are indeed driven only by sex, or would create drama and stress in your life.
 But this policy of yours is both hurtful and discouraging to those of us who are deeply committed to being worthy of your trust, your vulnerability, and your affection.
 Yes, it affects us deeply to be distrusted indiscriminately.
 No, we’re not less sensitive to this treatment just because we’re men.
 And I hope that expressing this does not diminish your perception of my masculinity, because we men rarely express this out of fear of that very thing happening.
-Revealing our sensitivity without having our strength, masculinity, or sexuality questioned is a very difficult thing for a man living in western society to do.
-I guarantee you that many men you know will tell you that they relate 100% to what I’m describing.
+Revealing our sensitivity without having our strength, masculinity, or sexuality questioned is a very difficult thing for a man living in Western society to do.
+I guarantee you that many men you know will tell you that they relate 100% to what I am describing.

 If you’re unable to differentiate between a man who’s worthy of your attention and one who’s not, you don’t need a policy of universal distrust.
 All you have to do is pay close attention to how committed he is to keeping his word and respecting your personal boundaries.
-Give a man the opportunity to get to know you and see if he keeps his word to you in every way without trying to escalate your interaction to something sexual.
-If he doesn’t mention sex, if he always does what he says he’s going to do with zero exception no matter how small the promise is, and he goes out of his way to understand you as a person, then he deserves your trust until he shows that he’s unworthy of it.
+Give a man the opportunity to get to know you, and to show that he’ll keep his word to you in every way without trying to escalate your interaction to becoming sexual.
+If he doesn’t mention sex, and he always does what he says he’s going to do no matter how small the promise is or at least let’s you know that he won’t in advance, and he goes out of his way to understand you as a person, then he deserves your trust until he shows that he’s unworthy of it.
 Please stop distrusting a man just because he expresses interest in you.
-Judge him by the principles of honor and integrity.
+Judge him by the principles of honor and integrity, and keeping his word.
 If he doesn’t honor his word at all times, or he is dishonest with you in any way whatsoever, then dismiss him.
 Don’t accept his excuses.
 Don’t justify his behavior.
 I don’t care what reasons he comes up with.
 Got busy with work, dog died, family crises…I don’t care.

 Hold us strictly accountable to our word and our integrity.
 If we honor that, then honor our efforts by keeping your word and being just as honest.
-Be just as committed to keeping your word to us, as we are to keeping our word to you.
+And, be just as committed to keeping your word to us, as we are to keeping our word to you.
 Reward our sincerity and our honorable conduct with your attention and your affection.
 And withdraw your attention and affection as soon as we break our word in the slightest way.
 Naturally, expect us to do the same.
 You are just as accountable as we are.
 If we say we’ll call and don’t call, then don’t talk to us.
+If you say you’re going to call at a certain time and don’t call, then expect us to lose a little confidence in you.
+No excuses.
 If we tell you that we’ll make time for you at a certain time on a certain day, then hold us accountable to that.
 But if we do honor our word, then don’t juggle a conversation with us with someone else, or while doing something else.
 If we’ve honored our word, and continuously show respect for your boundaries, then we’ve earned your undivided attention.

 As you can see, you don’t need to be indiscriminately distrustful and suspicious.
 You don’t have to determine right away if a man’s words are sincere.
 All you have to do is interact with him and observe him over time, hold him accountable for any example of him not following through with what he says he’s going to do, and take notice of any discrepancy in his presentation of who he claims to be.
 This takes time, so take your time.
 A genuine man won’t want to rush you into getting in bed with him.
 Nor will he run away if you’ve had sex with him quickly.
 An authentic and emotionally mature man won’t lose any respect for you just because you’ve become intimate with him quickly.
 If he’s being sincere, it’ll make complete sense that you’ve done so.
 After all, why would he think less of you for trusting him in that way if he knows he’s completely trustworthy?